 What is Asexuality?

-- Asexuality is a sexual dysfunction
+1. Asexuality is a sexual dysfunction

-- Asexuality is the same as celibacy
+2. Asexuality is the same as celibacy/abstinence

-- Asexuality is the same as homosexuality
+3. Asexuality is the same as homosexuality

 Identifying as an Asexual Person

-One who is realizing their own asexuality should understand that although they may be confused or uncertain about what they’re feeling, they should not feel ashamed.
-Some people may discriminate against those they do not understand, so one who is realizing that they identify with asexuality should make use of resources such as hotlines to give themselves an outlet and to feel accepted.
+One who is realizing their own asexuality should understand that although they may be confused or uncertain about what they are feeling, they should not feel ashamed.
+Some people may discriminate against those they do not understand, so one who is realizing that they identify with asexuality should make use of resources, such as hotlines, to give themselves an outlet and to feel accepted.
 While asexuality is not as well-known as other sexual orientations, due to recent activism and the increasing acceptance of other sexualities, asexual people have been better able to educate others on their unique sexuality.
-Because of activism and increased notoriety, those who identify as being asexual can feel better about expressing their own sexuality.
-Society’s increase in knowledge about this orientation will lead to eventual acceptance of this orientation as an essential part of the continuum of sexuality.
+Those who identify as being asexual can feel better about expressing their own sexuality.
+Society’s increase in knowledge about this orientation will lead to greater acceptance of this orientation as an essential part of the continuum of sexuality.

 Asexuality and Mental Health

-1. Bogaert, Anthony F..
+2. Bogaert, Anthony F..
 "Understanding Asexuality.
 Lanham" Rowman & Littlefield.

-2. Baumle, Amanda K. and Poston, Dudley L..
+3. Baumle, Amanda K. and Poston, Dudley L..
 "Patterns of asexuality in the United States."
 Demographic Research..

-3. Anonymous.
+4. Anonymous.
 "Gray-A / Grey-A." AVENwiki.

-4. Lori A. Brotto PhD, Morag A. Yule M.A. and Boris B. Gorzalka PhD.
+5. Lori A. Brotto PhD, Morag A. Yule M.A. and Boris B. Gorzalka PhD.
 "Asexuality: An Extreme Variant of Sexual Desire Disorder?."
 The Journal of Sexual Medicine.

-5. DePaulo, Bella.
+6. DePaulo, Bella.
 "ASEXUALS: Who Are They and Why Are They Important?."
 Living Single.

-6. Carrigan, Mark, Kristina Gupta, and Todd G. Morrison, eds.
+8. Carrigan, Mark, Kristina Gupta, and Todd G. Morrison, eds.
 "Asexuality and Sexual Normativity: An Anthology."
 London and New York: Routledge.